maferadr/SQL-Employee-Tracker/README.md

 - Node JS.
 - Inquirer 8.2.4 version.
 - MySql
+- Express JS.
-3. Open the integrated terminal, run `node index.js` and start answering the prompted questions.
+3. Open the integrated terminal, run `node server.js` and start answering the prompted questions.

 ## Usage Instructions
 By answering the questions prompted on your terminal, the user will be able to customize the database structured, in that way he will be able to have a better control on the employees information.